 Skip to main content

-Change detection is a way to synchronize the data between component's logic and view.
-It triggers when we set a value to a state and manually call the detectChanges function.
+Change detection is the process of synchronizing the data between a component's logic and view.
+It is triggered when a value of a state is updated or the detectChanges function is manually called.

-We can create a state using useState function.
-Please see state documentation for more information about the state.
+We can create a state using the useState function.
+For more information about how to create and use a state, please refer to the documentation on component states.

 Example.